amu-cai/geval/README.md

     geval --init --expected-directory my-challenge

-(This will generate a sample toy challenge with guessing the mass of a planet).
+(This will generate a sample toy challenge about guessing planet masses).

-A metric (other than the default root-mean-square error) can be given to generate another type of a toy challenge:
+A metric (other than the default `RMSE` — root-mean-square error) can be given to generate another type of toy challenge:

     geval --init --expected-directory my-mt-challenge --metric BLEU